 At this point, the world, or at least your PC, is your oyster.
 Inside O&O ShutUp10++, you’ll find a load of customization options that let you modify things like data collection, notification settings, Copilot, Windows Explorer, Ads, Edge, and many more.
 However, you’ll also receive a warning that you should create a system restore point before making any changes, which I also encourage, especially if you modify any settings that aren’t recommended.

-How to disable Windows telemetry with Group Policy
+How do you disable Windows telemetry with Group Policy?

 Open your Local Group Policy Editor or Group Policy Management Editor.